The Hunter College Language Requirement and Arabic Placement and Exemption

 Students with no background in Arabic at all should register for Beginning Arabic 1 (ARB 101), which is only offered every fall and summer.
 The successful completion of ARB 101 fulfills the CUNY Common Core World Cultures & Global Issues (WCGI) requirement.

 Please note that the first 4 classes in the Arabic language sequence (ARB 101, 102, 201, and 202) are not open to native speakers/heritage learners of Arabic.
 By native speakers/heritage learners we mean students who grew up in an Arabic speaking households.
 Native speakers/heritage learners are eligible to take our two-course sequence designed specifically for them: ARB 148 and ARB 248.
 The successful completion of ARB 148 fulfills the CUNY Common Core World Cultures & Global Issues (WCGI) requirement and successful completion of ARB 248 fulfill's the Hunter College Language requirement.
 Native speakers/heritage learners who successfully complete ARB 248 are eligible to take ARB 301.

 Students who have studied Arabic previously or who are native speakers/heritage learners should contact Professor Alex Elinson to take the placement/exemption exam, which is offered several times a year.
 This exam, the equvavlent of the final exam for Intermediate Arabic 2 (ARB 202), is used both for placement and exemption from the language requirement.
 Please note that students who are deemed exempt from the language requirement by examination do not receive any academic credits but rather merely exemption from the language requirement.

-In 2016 the placement/exemption examination will be offered on
+In the 2017 spring semester, the placement/exemption will be given on

 Please note that you must contact Professor Alex Elinson at least 1 week before each exam date to inform him of your intention to take the exam.